Mouse Test Toolbox

 Frequently Asked Questions (FAQ)

-How to detect mouse button functions?
+How do I test mouse button functions?

-How to test mouse side buttons?
+How do I test mouse side buttons?

-Press the mouse side buttons (usually marked B4 and B5), the corresponding side button press and release counters will increase.
-If the counters don't change, the side buttons may be faulty.
-Side buttons are usually located on the left side of the mouse, used for web forward/back or custom functions.
+Press the mouse side buttons (usually labeled B4 and B5).
+The corresponding 'Pressed' and 'Released' counters for the side buttons should increase.
+If they don't, the side buttons might be faulty.
+Side buttons are usually located on the left side of the mouse for browser forward/back or custom functions.

-What do press and release counts mean?
+What do 'Pressed' and 'Released' counts mean?

 • Micro-switch aging or oxidation causing poor contact